 “the excess” means the amount by which Highways England estimates that the costs referred to in paragraph 5(1) will exceed the estimated costs under paragraph 5(5)(b);

-“highway works” means that part of the authorised development to be carried out in the areas identified as i, ii, vi and ix on the highway works components plans the general arrangement of which is shown on the relevant regulation 6(2) plan and any works ancillary to that part of the authorised development;
+“highway works” means that part of the authorised development to be carried out in the areas identified as i, ii, vi and ix on the highway works components plans the general arrangement of which is shown on the relevant regulation 6(2) plan, and Works No. 8A as defined by schedule 1 (authorised development) and shown on the additional works plan, and any works ancillary to that part of the authorised development;

 “nominated persons” means the undertaker's representatives or the contractors' representatives on site during the carrying out of the highway works;

-“phase” means that part of the highway works which is to be carried out in separate phases in the areas identified as i, ii, vi and ix on the highway works components plan except that components ii and ix is a single phase, or such other phasing arrangements as are agreed with Highways England;
+“phase” means that part of the highway works which is to be carried out in separate phases in the areas identified as i, ii, vi and ix on the highway works components plan except that components ii and ix is a single phase, and Works No. 8A as defined by schedule 1 (authorised development) are a single phase, or such other phasing arrangements as are agreed with Highways England;

 “programme of works” means a document setting out the sequence and timetabling of works for the phase in question;